Woodside 1 copy 4 12

 • The National Curriculum (with greater emphasis on core subjects for Woodside to include RSHE, Communication and Life Skills

-• The Woodside curriculum which maps out opportunities to build skills and knowledge as an individual moves through the school
+• The Woodside Adapted Curriculum, introduced in September 2024, which maps out exciting opportunities to build skills and knowledge as an individual moves through the school

-• Individual personalised learning plans, ( PLP)- which identify each child’s next steps towards their EHCP and academic targets
+• Individual Personalised Learning Plans, (PLPs)- which identify each child’s next steps towards their EHCP and academic targets

-• Individual wellbeing plans, to promote children’s personal development and awareness, and to ensure that staff provide the best responses and environment for each child.
+• Individual Wellbeing Plans, to promote children’s personal development,awareness and self-regulation, and to ensure that staff provide the best responses and environment for each child.

 • Accreditation and qualification opportunities which are reviewed every year to facilitate personal preference.